 Yes.
 Arrangements can be made for Pets to stay with family members or extended family members.
 We want to do everything we can to ensure the Pet gets the best possible continuity of care.
-In addition, Hannah’s Helping Hands, a nonprofit sister organization, has programs to help people in the military with their Pets, if needed.
+In addition, we have programs to help people in the military with their Pets, if needed.

 My boyfriend and I are getting married and would like to become Hannah Pet Parents as soon as we move into our new house.
 Suppose we get divorced someday; what will happen to our Pet?

 Hannah works with our Pet Parents as they resolve rights and responsibilities such as in the case of a divorce.
 Ultimately, a court may make this determination, and of course we will abide by that.
 Hannah will not take sides and will support the family’s agreement or the court’s decision.
 We will also waive the Membership Fee and provide free matching consultations if the noncustodial Pet Parent wants a Pet.

 What if a customer misses payments?
 Will you repossess the Pet?